-This one is particularly interesting to me as I find myself using more and more British English vocabulary words the longer I’ve lived in…Germany?
-I know that sounds strange, but as I’ve said before, most of my friends here in Berlin are British, so I’ve been picking up on a lot of their vocabulary over the past year.
+This one is particularly (very) interesting to me as I find myself using more and more British English vocabulary words the longer I’ve lived in Germany.
+I know that sounds strange, but as I’ve said before, most of my friends here in Berlin are British, so I’ve been picking up on (learning/using) a lot of their vocabulary over the past year.
 Between that and the funny Denglish I speak, you can bet that sometimes my family and friends back home think I talk a little funny now!

-If you’re curious how to distinguish between UK English vs US English words, and maybe find out some of the words I use now just to be understood by my British friends, check out these 5 words to distinguish once and for all which word is used where!
+If you’re curious how to distinguish (choose/pick) between UK English vs US English words, and maybe find out some of the words I use now just to be understood by my British friends, check out these five words to distinguish once and for all which word is used where!
 (If you aren’t a native speaker, don’t think that all Americans know the British equivalent for “cookies” or “truck”, or vice versa!
 Some of these are brand new for us, too!)

 Fries / Chips

-Similarly in 2003, some anti-French sentiments started to emerge in Congress due to France’s opposition to the Iraq war.
+Similarly in 2003, some anti-French sentiments (feelings) started to emerge (come out) in Congress due to France’s opposition to the Iraq war.
 And just like with the anti-German sentiment years earlier, instead of ordering “French fries” with your hamburger, we started calling them “Freedom fries”.
 Things really do move in cycles, don’t they?

 Trunk / Boot

 As typical as it gets, this is one of the most famous UK English vs US English words I know.
 If a British person asks you to put something in the boot, don’t worry – they’re not asking you to put it in a shoe.
 What they’re asking instead is for you to put it in (what Americans call) the trunk of the car.